 Mission and History

-Gift of Life Howie's House was created to provide a unique service for area transplant families.
+Gift of Life Howie's House was created to provide a home away from home for transplant families.

 Share: